On the Merge of k-NN Graph

-In this paper, a hierarchical approximate \textit{k}-NN graph construction algorithm, as a by product of graph merging operation, is derived for NN search.
-Similar to HNSW~\cite{pami18:yury}, the hierarchical graph achieves speed up by skipping samples lying in the far neighborhood of a query.
-The speed up is particularly significant in low dimensional space.
-Different from HNSW, the algorithm offers much stable search performance due to high quality of the approximate \textit{k}-NN graph.
+In this paper, a hierarchical approximate \textit{k}-NN graph construction algorithm, as a by-product of graph merging operation, is derived for NN search.
+Similar to HNSW~\cite{pami18:yury}, the hierarchical graph achieves speedup by skipping samples lying in the far neighborhood of a query.
+The speedup is particularly significant in low dimensional space.
+Compared to HNSW, the algorithm offers relatively better search performance due to the high quality of the approximate \textit{k}-NN graph.
 Furthermore, as the intermediate result of graph construction, the hierarchical structure is not required to be in memory during construction.
-The burden in maintaining and updating hierarchy is therefore relieved.
+The burden in maintaining and updating the hierarchy is therefore relieved.
 Moreover different from HNSW, the produced graph structure also facilitates other tasks such as browsing over close neighbors of each sample (e.g., photos) since it maintains an approximate \textit{k}-NN graph.